-To address the question which you have raised, the Commission has reviewed Canons 2A and 3E(1) of the Code of Judicial Conduct.
-Canon 2A provides that "[a] judge shall avoid impropriety and the appearance of impropriety in all of the judge's activities and shall act at all times in a manner that promotes public confidence in the integrity and impartiality of the judiciary."
+To address the question which you have raised, the Commission has reviewed Canon 3E(1) of the Code of Judicial Conduct.
 Canon 3E(1) states:

-A judge shall disqualify himself or herself in a proceeding in which the judge's impartiality might reasonably be questioned, including but not limited to instances where:
+A judge shall disqualify himself or herself in a proceeding in which the judge's impartiality might reasonably be questioned . . .